 Academic literature analyzing national influenza plans18-23 was reviewed to capture the titles of additional plans, which were sought online via the previously described methodology.

 In cases when a country produced an updated plan some time after an original plan had been published, the most recent plan was used to create the record; these cases are noted in the record’s description.
 If a plan addressed influenza plus other infectious diseases, it was included.
 Only documents written in English were selected, but additional reports in other languages may be added at a later date.
 If the plan stated that it was developed in direct response to 2005 H5N1 or 2009 H1N1, it was coded as being tied to these outbreak events.
-Pandemic planning documents for the United States were captured via search strategies delineated in the “Domestic” section of this methodology.
+Pandemic planning documents for the United States were captured via search strategies delineated in the “National (United States)” section of this methodology.

 1